w3c/webappsec/specs/subresourceintegrity/spec.markdown

 ## Proxies

-Optimizing proxies and other intermediate servers which modify the content of fetched resources MUST ensure that the digest associated with those resources stays in sync with the new content.
-One option is to ensure that the [integrity metadata][] associated with resources is updated along with the resource itself.
+Optimizing proxies and other intermediate servers which modify the response MUST ensure that the digest associated with those responses stays in sync with the new content.
+One option is to ensure that the [integrity metadata][] associated with resources is updated.
 Another would be simply to deliver only the canonical version of resources for which a page author has requested integrity verification.
 To support this latter option, user agents MUST send a